gsoft-inc/wl-web-configs/packages/tsup-configs/README.md

 [Check out all available options here](https://paka.dev/npm/tsup#module-index-export-Options) or the documentation website at https://tsup.egoist.dev/

+## Maintainers notes

+### CJS support

+To support CJS projects, the package is build for ESM and CJS formats.
+For CJS projects to use the package we cannot add `type: "module"` to the `package.json` file.

+Once all our projects use ESM, CJS support can be removed.

 ## License

 Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.